 - Which hours during the day and which days of the week are the most productive?

 How to analyze your Git commit log

-Go to your project directory and from command line store git commit log in file using the following command (you can use different file name as well but please use
+Go to your project directory and from the command line store git commit log in a file using the following command (you can use a different file name as well but please use

 .txt file extension).

-Then sign up for eazyBI and create new account and select subscription plan.
-If you have just hundreds or couple of thousands commits then FREE plan should be enough for you, if you want to analyze open source project commit log then you can use PUBLIC plan.
-But if you would like to analyze larger private project commit logs then select BASIC subscription plan.
+Then, if you do not have eazyBI yet, sign up and select a subscription plan.
+If you have just hundreds or a couple of thousands of commits then the FREE plan should be enough for you, if you want to analyze an open-source project commit log then you can use PUBLIC plan.
+But if you would like to analyze larger private project commit logs then select the BASIC subscription plan.

-After creating account go to Source Data tab and upload your
+Otherwise, create a new account in your existing eazyBI instance.
+Then go to Source Data tab and upload your

-git-log.txt file - it should be recognized as Git log file.
-Click Import button to start file import and after short while it should be imported and you can go to Analyze tab and start analyzing it.
+git-log.txt file - it should be recognized as the Git log file.
+Click Import button to start file import and after a short while it should be imported and you can go to the Analyze tab and start analyzing it.